lvps/389ds-server/README.md

 ## Requirements

-- Ansible 2.8 or newer (3.0 not yet supported)
+- Ansible 2.10 or newer, for Ansible 2.8 and 2.9 use the 3.x.x releases of this role
 - CentOS 7 or CentOS 8 or other RHEL based OS

 ## Role Variables